Aspects of Spatially-Correlated Random Fields: Extreme-Value Statistics and Clustering Properties

 {\it Application: Primordial Black Holes\,---}\vp\;Primordial black holes~\cite{ZeldovichNovikov69, Carr:1974nx} form in the early Universe, usually before matter-radiation equality and have long been discussed as dark matter candidates~\cite{1975Natur.253..251C}; see Ref.~\cite{Carr:2020xqk} for a recent review.
-After the detection of gravitational waves from black hole binaries~\cite{TheLIGOScientific:2016pea}, it was realised these could be primordial in nature~\cite{Bird:2016dcv}.
+After the detection of gravitational waves from black hole binaries~\cite{TheLIGOScientific:2016pea}, it was realised these could be primordial in Nature~\cite{Bird:2016dcv}.

 There are numerous formation scenarios (see Ref.~\cite{ESCRIVA2024261} for the currently most extensive review), but all have in common that they yield overdensities which are sufficiently large to collapse to a black hole.
 This could have happened for Hubble-horizon-sized overdensities with density contrast $\delta$ exceeding a certain critical threshold $\delta_{\crm}$, which depends on the shape of the overdensities and their statistics, the collapsing medium (with particular sensitivity to the equation of state~\cite{Carr:2019kxo}) as well as the presence of nearby overdensities~\cite{Escriva:2023qnq}.
-For an isolated density peak, assuming spherical symmetry and collapse during radiation domination, simulations give $\delta_{\crm} = 0.45$~\cite{Musco:2012au}.
-Since this values is about four orders of magnitude larger than that of typical CMB fluctuations~\cite{Planck:2018jri}, PBH formation fundamentally depends on the tail of the density distribution, making it inherently rare, usually beyond five sigma.
+For an isolated density peak, assuming spherical symmetry and collapse during radiation domination, simulations give $\delta_{\crm} = 0.45$~\cite{Musco:2012au}\footnote{More advanced estimates utilise the so-called compaction function (see, e.g., Ref.~\cite{Shibata:1999zs}){\,---\,}an approach which unavoidably induces some degree of smoothing, hence{\,---\,}given the discrete (pixelated) approach used in this work{\,---\,}it is a relevant question to ask whether and how the use of the smoothing due to the use of compaction functions alters the results.
+This could certainly have large implications on subhorizon scales, but in our work, each pixel is thought to represent an entire initial Hubble patch, so we do not expect a strong effect.}.
+Since this value is about four orders of magnitude larger than that of typical CMB fluctuations~\cite{Planck:2018jri}, PBH formation fundamentally depends on the tail of the density distribution, making it inherently rare, usually beyond five sigma.
 Importantly, the collapse is not instantaneous, typically taking several e-folds (see Refs.~\cite{Musco:2008hv, Musco:2012au, EscrivaManas:2021mqb}).
-Especially if other large nearby overdensities are present, it can take around $10^3$ Hubble times until the final black holes mass is reached~\cite{Escriva:2023qnq}.
+Especially if other large nearby overdensities are present, it can take around $10^3$ Hubble times until the final black hole mass is reached~\cite{Escriva:2023qnq}.

 Here, we will study exactly the effect of finite formation time.
 This implies the consideration of blocks constituted by the multiple initial Hubble volumina (from the time of horizon crossing) contained in the Hubble patch at the later time of PBH formation.
 The nature of gravitational collapse implies that the largest of the involved overdensities will be key for the final black hole.
 Hence, this situation naturally leads to considering block maxima.
 It has been shown that the probability distributions in many cases have exponential tails (cf.~Refs.~\cite{Biagetti:2018pjj, Ezquiaga:2019ftu, Tada:2021zzj}), these being in our main focus.